-Considering macroeconomic environment conditions, the performance of the operations, Group's cash position, the offtake and the prepayment agreement signed with Trafigura (see Note 3) and over 80% of its total indebtedness maturing in 2020, the Directors have formed a judgement, at the time of approving the financial statements, that there is a reasonable expectation that the Group has adequate resources to meet all its obligations for the foreseeable future.
-For this reason, the Directors have continued to adopt the going concern basis in preparing the consolidated financial statements.
+Considering macroeconomic environment conditions, the performance of the operations, the US\$ 425,000,000 debt fund raising completed in September 2017, the Group's cash position, and the fact that over 99% of its total indebtedness maturing in 2024, the Directors have formed a judgement, at the time of approving the financial statements, that there is a reasonable expectation that the Group has adequate resources to meet all its obligations for the foreseeable future.
+For this reason, the Directors have continued to adopt the going concern basis in preparing the Consolidated Financial Statements.